minukHwang/minuk-hwang-boilerplate/README.md

 #### Example: Add a new directory to sync

-Edit `scripts/boilerplate-sync-dirs.txt` and add the directory name:
+Edit `scripts/boilerplate-sync-dirs.txt` and add the directory name (do not include `scripts`):

 ```
 .husky
-scripts
 .github
 .vscode
 ```

+> **Note:**
+> The `scripts/` directory is always checked and merged first before syncing other directories.
+If any changes are merged or copied, you will be asked to re-run the sync script.
+Do not include `scripts` in `boilerplate-sync-dirs.txt`.

 ---